emic/fmcsadmin/README.md

     fmcsadmin HELP OPTIONS
        Lists available options
 ```
-Note: "--fqdn" option and handling schedule ID 1 is not supported for FileMaker Server 17.
+Note: "--fqdn" option and handling schedule ID 1 is not supported for FileMaker Server.

 Author
 -----